-Susan Ashdown joined the Cornell faculty in 1991 on completion of her Ph.D research in perception of apparel fit at the University of Minnesota.
+Susan Ashdown, Emerita Professor, joined the Cornell faculty in 1991 on completion of her Ph.D research in perception of apparel fit at the University of Minnesota.
 Previous to this she completed her MA degree at Cornell, where her research was in functional apparel design.
-Overall the questions that inform her research and teaching focus on the interactions between apparel design and technology, and the changes that are occurring in the way that apparel is designed, produced, and distributed using new and developing technologies.
+She retired from Cornell in January of 2019.
+The questions that informed her research and teaching focused on the interactions between apparel design and technology, and the changes that occur in the way that apparel is designed, produced, and distributed using new and developing technologies.

-More specifically, her research and teaching are in the field of technical apparel design, with a concentration on sizing and fit of both fashion and functional apparel, and the use of full body three-dimensional scanning in the apparel industry.
-Issues in patternmaking, automated custom fit, judging apparel fit in research and industry settings, anthropometric measures, anthropometry of the active body, mass customization, interactions of materials and design, and functional apparel design are addressed in her research program.
-She is also investigating the use of half scale dress forms developed from body scans in academia and the apparel industry.
+Her work was in the field of technical apparel design, with a concentration on sizing and fit of both fashion and functional apparel, and the use of full body three-dimensional scanning in the apparel industry.
+Issues in patternmaking, automated custom fit, judging apparel fit in research and industry settings, anthropometric measures, anthropometry of the active body, mass customization, interactions of materials and design, and functional apparel design were addressed in her research program.
+She also investigated the use of half scale dress forms developed from body scans in academia and the apparel industry.

-The focus of my work includes sizing and fit of apparel and the use of three-dimensional body scanning in the apparel industry, anthropometry and changes in surface measurements in active positions, the fit of clothing in active positions, the design, sizing, fit, and function of protective clothing, and the development and use of half scale dress forms in academia and in the industry.
+The focus of my work is on the sizing and fit of apparel and the use of three-dimensional body scanning in the apparel industry, anthropometry, changes in surface measurements in active positions, the fit of clothing in active positions, and the development and use of half scale dress forms in academia and in the industry.

-I am currently leading an initiative to conduct an anthropometric survey of firefighters at 10 sites across the US, and one European site, collecting active and anthropometric scans of the hand and foot, and full body scans of female firefighters
+I am currently participating in an initiative to conduct an anthropometric survey of firefighters at 10 sites across the US, and one European site, collecting active and anthropometric scans of the hand and foot, and full body scans of female firefighters

 Vuruskan, A & Ashdown, S. P. (2017).
 Modeling of half-scale human bodies in active body positions for apparel design and testing.
 International Journal of Clothing Science and Technology.
 Volume 29, Issue 6, pp. 807-821